Rumson-Fair Haven Regional High School: Athletics

-The girls track team won the winter / indoor Group II state title in 2018 and 2019.
+The girls' track team won the winter / indoor Group II state title in 2018 and 2019.

-The boys spring / outdoor track team won the Group II state championship in 2021.
+The boys' spring / outdoor track team won the Group II state championship in 2021.

-The wrestling program won their first Group 2 Championship in 2024, and repeating the following season in 2025, completing the back-to-back.
-In 2023, the program had its first state champion, when Hudson Skove (Jr.) won the 2023 NJSIAA State Wrestling Championship at 215 lbs.
-The following season in 2024, Sonny Amato (Fr.) became the second state champion in school history, winning the 2024 NJSIAA State Wrestling Championship at 144 lbs.
+The wrestling program won their first Group II championship in 2024 and repeated the following two seasons, in 2025 and 2026.
+In 2023, the program had its first state champion, when Hudson Skove won the state wrestling championship at 215 lbs.
+The following season in 2024, Sonny Amato became the second state champion in school history, winning the state title at 144 lbs. and won again in 2026 at 150 lbs.

 Coronavirus aid fundraising event

 On April 26, 2020, two RFH students, teamed up by live streaming and raising money for Jersey Shore University Medical Center while one student was running a marathon on his treadmill, which he completed at 5 hours 21 minutes and 35 seconds, his partner, as described by many media outlets, acted as the "hype man" and "entertainer" throughout the near six-hour live stream.
 Within three days of the live stream ending, Governor Phil Murphy gave the two RFH students shout outs during his own daily live stream.
 Later that day, WNBC 4 New York heard the story and the segment was aired on April 29, 2020.
 The students decided to take the negative experience of the pandemic outbreak and make it into a positive with the live stream and as of April 30, 2020, the duo has raised over $6,000.

 Additionally, in April 2020 toward the beginning of the COVID-19 pandemic, ten Rumson Fair Haven students (juniors and seniors) began collecting food donations to help families in the Monmouth County area who had lost their jobs or had been unable to receive food due to the pandemic.
 After a few weeks of food donations they turned their mission into a non-profit organization called Companeros de Comida which as of June 2020 they have raised over $30,000, served over 20,000 meals, and helped seven families achieve food security.